Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 INNER JOIN	Song 		AS c
 ON trk.SongID = sng.SongID;
 ```
+The idea here is that we can be consistent across all our queries with our aliasing.
+That way, we always know that the first table is `a`, followed by `b` and so on.

-By aliasing our tables in this manner, we imply that the ordering of our tables is important and immutable.
+This implies that the ordering by which we alias our tables is important and immutable by human hand.
+But it clearly isnt.